Twelve Tribes of Israel: Land allotment

 According to Joshua 13–19, the Land of Israel was divided by lots into twelve sections corresponding to the twelve tribes of Israel.
-There is a contractual aspect of the division of the land according to the tribes.
+There is a contractual aspect to the division of the land according to the tribes.
 According to the Babylonian Talmud (Baba Bathra 106b), the lots did not actually function as a legal allocation of property but only clarified the division.
 Rather, the legal allocation of property took effect when the tribes actually settled on the land and worked the land.

-The tribes receiving land differed from the biblical tribes.
-For example, the Tribe of Levi had no land appropriation but had six Cities of Refuge under their administration.
-In addition, there was no land allotment for the Tribe of Joseph, but Joseph's two sons, Ephraim and Manasseh, received their father's land portion.

-Thus the tribes receiving an allotment were:
+The tribes receiving an allotment were: